 A good drip campaign inspires your audience to miss you when you’re gone, creating a loyalty that is unmatched in other forms of marketing.

 Another great benefit of drip campaigns is that you can use them to encourage conversion slowly.
 Your buyers, subscribers, and students won’t always automatically jump onto your services.
 It might take them time to get to know you and your methods, and a drip campaign can help achieve that.

 Drip campaigns give you the benefit of permission-based reminders that you're the best option for your customers' needs.

-In summary, the greatest benefits of drip campaigns are:
+In summary, the greatest benefits of drip campaigns are as follows.

 Nurturing potential clients